mspreeti11/Power-BI/README.md

 This repo contains various Power BI projects.

-CHURN ANALYSIS:
+CHURN ANALYSIS: This is part of virtual internship.

-CALL CENTER PWC @FORAGE:
+CALL CENTER PWC @FORAGE: This is part of the virtual internship posted by PWC at The Forage website.

+MCC @FP20: This is a part of challenge posted by FP20 Analytics in their Linkedin Account.